jackhwolf/BadgerHacks2021-BuckysSmartPub/readme.md

     - after each round, we compute testing accuracy on a hold out set for pairwise ranking predictions
 - Instead of training our model on all pairwise ranks in our dataset, we now
     - Select an initial random group of `R` points and learn the pairwise ranks between `Ri, Rj for i,j in 2-combination(R)`
-    - While there exist not ranked points, `NR`:
+    - While there exists points in `NR`:
         - compute scores for all points in `NR`
-        - create exploratory set, `E`, containing the points that are argmin, argmax, and argmedian of `scores`
+        - choose point `S` which minimizes the scores
-        - learn the pairwise ranks between `Ei, Ej for i,j in 2-combination(E)`
+        - learn the pairwise ranks between `S, NR_P for NR_P in NR`
-        - checkpoint and log
 - Why use active learning?
 Minimize amount of data needed to perform well, e.g. minimize the amount of beers a client drinks before Bucky knows their preference
     - If there are `50` beers on the shelf, then there are `50!/(50-2)! = 2450` pairwise combinations of beers to try
     - Bucky could just give you all `2450` combinations to try and learn your preference with no tricks